ygjd/base-image/README.template.md

  - Automatically activate the default Python environment
  - Start in the `${WORKSPACE}` directory
 - Creates a backup of the default Python environments
-- Runs any custom setup defined in the `PROVISIONING_SCRIPT` environment variable
+- Runs any custom setup script defined in the `PROVISIONING_SCRIPT` environment variable

 **Every Time the Instance Starts:**
 - Sets up SSH access keys
 - Creates new security certificates if needed
 - Launches `supervisord` to manage running applications
-- Executes `/provisioning.sh` for any additional setup tasks

 ### Python Package Management